Refusal Infrastructure for Legal AI

 who acted, what they attempted, which rules fired, and why the filing was refused—all anchored by a tamper-evident hash.

-- One sealed legal domain only: Criminal Defense, Civil Litigation, Corporate & Business Law, Intellectual Property Law, Immigration Law, etc.
+- One sealed legal domain at a time: Criminal Defense, Civil Litigation, Corporate & Business Law, Intellectual Property, Immigration, etc.

-- Shared approval and refusal logs only — no model trace, no IP exposure
+- Shared approval and refusal artifacts only — no model trace, no internal rule logic, no IP exposure

 For Law Firms

-- Protect client privilege with refusal and approval artifacts.
+- Protect client privilege with sealed refusal and approval artifacts tied to each governed action.

-- Embed refusal upstream — malpractice risk is stopped at the gate, not discovered after the fact.
+- Embed refusal upstream — malpractice and out-of-scope risk are stopped at the gate, not discovered after the fact.

 For Legal Tech Vendors

-- Plug into your stack with a simple API.
+- Plug into your stack with a simple API in front of high-risk actions.

 - Keep your UX yours — Thinking OS™ stays upstream as a sealed judgment layer, not a competing product.